-The Bangkok court on Wednesday ruled that Prime Minister Yingluck in 2011 improperly reassigned her then national security chief.
-It ruled the move was unconstitutional and meant to benefit her Pheu Thai Party.
+The Bangkok court on Wednesday unanimously ruled that Prime Minister Yingluck in 2011 improperly reassigned her then national security chief.
+It said the move was unconstitutional and done for her own benefit.

 The prime minister's supporters say the charges are politically motivated.
-They had threatened to protest if she were removed, raising fears about fresh violence, after dozens have already been killed in anti-government protests in recent months.
+They had threatened to protest if she were removed, raising fears of violence.
+About two dozen people have already been killed in six months of anti-government protests.